 iTunes Error 39 is one of the common problems that you will encounter while trying to sync iTunes.
 A number of reasons can affect problem with data-sync, and almost every iPhone or iPad user has faced it.
 Always try to keep your data synced to avoid loss of files.

 Most of the time when you try to restore the application you iTunes Unknown Error 39.
 Again at the time of upgrading the operating system, you may encounter this issue.
 Making any changes to the original media files on your device will also cause this issue, deleting for instance.
 Fortunately, there are possible solutions that you can try out.
 Let’s take a look at the ways to fix the bug.

 How to fix iTunes Error 39

 Here are simple ways to deal with iTunes Server Error.
 However, if you find it difficult to work around the technical matter, you can always reach out to us.
-We have in-house tech support team to help you with the best solutions.
+Apple Customer Service Team will help you with the best solutions.